-All applicants must apply for the HEART course through SOLAA, the Smithsonian's online application portal.
+All instructions on how to apply are found on the HEART 2024 announcement webpage.
 Please do not send any application material directly to SCRI or HENTF.
 As part of the online application process, all candidates are required to submit:

-- 1. A letter of support from their current employer (or a recent client) that endorses their participation in HEART and commits to advancing institutional preparedness and response efforts (or, for first responders and emergency managers, commits to collaborative efforts with the cultural community) informed by the candidate's training - 2.
+- 1. A letter of support from their current employer (or a recent client) that endorses their participation in HEART and commits to advancing institutional preparedness and response efforts (or, for first responders and emergency managers, commits to collaborative efforts with the cultural community) informed by the candidate's training. - 2.
 A list of past training or education involving emergency planning or response, not necessarily involving cultural heritage.
-(Please note: limited previous training or no training does not disqualify you from the application process.
+(Please note: Limited previous training or no training does not disqualify you from the application process.
 If an applicant has no previous training, please upload a document stating this). - 3.
-A current résumé (two-page maximum) - 4.
+A current résumé (two-page maximum). - 4.
 Answers to a series of questions about their experience with disaster planning in their current or past institutions, their reasons for applying to HEART, and why they believe this training will positively impact their current role in their organization's or agency's emergency preparedness efforts.
 (These questions appear in the online portal.)